-- 6. Any obstruction in required fire access roadways such as speed humps or other traffic calming measures, when approved by the Fire Code Official, shall be in accordance with the Newport Beach Public Works Department's Neighborhood Traffic Management Guidelines. - 7.
+- 5. Any obstruction in required fire access roadways such as speed humps or other traffic calming measures, when approved by the Fire Code Official, shall be in accordance with the City of Newport Beach Council Policy Manual L-26 Traffic Management Policy. - 6.
 The inside turning radius for an access road shall be 20 feet or greater.
 The outside turning radius shall be a minimum of 40 feet.
-Cul-de-sacs with center obstruction (islands) will require a larger turning radius as approved by the fire code official. - 8.
-Dead end fire apparatus access roads in excess of 150 feet in length shall be provided with an approved cul-de-sac for turning around fire apparatus without backing up.
+Cul-de-sacs with center obstruction (islands) will require a larger turning radius as approved by the fire code official. - 7.
+Dead end fire apparatus access roads more than 150 feet in length shall be provided with an approved cul-de-sac for turning around fire apparatus without backing up.
 Turnarounds shall meet the turning radius requirements identified above as well as local standards for cul-de-sac design.
-The minimum cul-de-sac radius is 40 feet without parking. (see alternate turn around next page) - 9.
-Approach to fire access roads shall be constructed in accordance with the City of Newport Beach Design Criteria for Public Works Construction manual.
-A rolled curb approach shall have a 9:12 batter. - 10.
-The design shall incorporate a curb cut or rolled curb at both the entrance and exit points that delineates entry onto the alternative surface.
-The curb cut or rolled curb must be indicated on the plan and must meet public works standard STD-103-L.
+The minimum cul-de-sac radius is 40 feet without parking. - 8.
+Approach to fire access roads shall be constructed in accordance with the Design Criteria & Standard Drawings for Public Works Construction. - The design shall incorporate a curb cut or rolled curb at both the entrance and exit points that delineates entry onto the alternative surface.
+The curb cut or rolled curb must be indicated on the plan and must meet Public Works STD 182 Standard Curb Sections or STD 183 Type F Rolled Curbs.